-For women who are facing major life changes, I am a writer and soon-to-be podcaster who explores global themes from diverse cultural perspectives.
+For women who are facing major life changes, I am a writer and podcaster who explores global themes from diverse cultural perspectives.
 I seek to suspend default assumptions about how things “should be done.”

 My multicultural background and experiences as a Filipina/American/Canadian living in Europe for 20+ years have made me culturally-astute at embracing “the new normal”.
 I try to approach it all with sensitivity, humour, authenticity and kindness.